|

 dogs.

-Teaching your dog a basic
+Teaching your

-member of their group, your dog will be more motivated to learn from
+good, your dog will be more motivated to learn from

 you and follow your instructions.
 However, you need to teach